How we report greenhouse gases

 Greenhouse gas reporting

 Skanska’s greenhouse gas reporting covers all Business Units.
 We measure carbon emissions in accordance with the Greenhouse Gas Protocol and apply the financial control approach.
-The base year for reporting is 2009.
+Skanska Group have been reporting greenhouse gas since 2009 and has chosen 2015 as a base year for its reduction targets for scope 1 and 2.
 Activity data is based on invoiced data, models using invoiced data, real-time meters or data as reported by suppliers.
-Energy conversion is done using publically available conversion factors and emission factors from open databases like International Energy Agency (IEA), UK Department for Business, Energy & Industrial Strategy, and Reliable Disclosure Systems for Europe (RE-DISS) are applied.
+Energy conversion is done using publicly available conversion factors and emission factors from open databases like International Energy Agency (IEA), UK Department for Environment, Food and Rural Affairs(DEFRA), and Reliable Disclosure Systems for Europe (RE-DISS) are applied.
 Greenhouse gases included in the reported carbon inventory are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
 Hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6) are not applicable based on Skanska’s operations and current scope of reporting.
+Biogenic emissions of CO2 from the combustion of biofuel and biomass are reported separately from the gross direct (scope 1) greenhouse gas emissions as Outside of scope.

 Carbon emissions from our operations